Japanese lesson/Support for living in Japan/Support for Japanese teachers, etc.

 Support your living in Japan

-booking/advice of all sort, etc
+booking/advice of all sorts, etc

 ・Translation service for school newsletters, etc.